fasolens/Scheduler/README.md

 The options parameter should be x-www-form-urlencoded, that is separated by ampersands and in the form key=value, or in the form of a JSON object.

+#### Container parameters:

+All options (including user provided keys that are not handled by the scheduler) are passed to the container in the /monroe/config file.
+Options prefixed with an underscore _ are hidden in the public user interface and API, and only passed to the container.

 #### Authentication: